arthurmco/ghostwriter/README.md

 The default login is 'admin' with password 'admin'.

 The login page is in the '/admin' entry point (usually `localhost:5000/admin` )

+## Configuration

+You can configure Ghostwriter options through a configuration file.

+A sample named ghostwriter.cfg is located in the project folder, but it's name is controlled by the envvar `GHOSTWRITER_CONFIG`, and it's relative to the ghostwriter folder in this package.
+Recognized options are:

+ - `GHOSTWRITER_DATABASE`: The database connection string